Local Columnist, Store Owner and Celtic Enthusiast

-Jack’s surgery was a success, as was his stay at Swedish Covenant Hospital.
+Jack’s surgery was a success, as was his stay at Swedish Hospital.
 “I want to thank the staff for helping me through this pretty scary time," he said.
 "I am eternally grateful.”

 Jack has remained cancer free, and continues to see Dr. Kelly for regular check-ups.
 To read Jacks original article, please visit the November 2015

 issue of Irish American News, on the 27th page.

 is a board-certified family medicine physician.
 He currently serves as vice president of medical education at Swedish Hospital and as associate clinical dean at St Georges, University of London.
 He has 37 years of experience.